Near Island Park in Fremont County, Idaho — The American West (Mountains)

 This is a privately owned, non-profit, historical site open to the public during daylight.
 This factory was in operation from 1904 to 1914, extracting sugar juice that was pumped to Sugar City for purification.
 A numbered brochure informs you what each thing is along the tour.
 As you walk to each site you will walk back in history.
 As you contemplate what your are seeing, think of all the hard work that was done with horses, wagons, and hand labor for the harvest of sugar beets.

 About 12 miles west of St. Anthony are incredible sand dunes.
-The dunes run for about
+The dunes

 This large 700 feet long and 60 feet wide lava tube is 35 feet beneath the earth's surface.
 The cave has seen many changes over the years.
 Remains of buffalo skulls indicate that the animal sought refuge there.
 Indian artifact remains around campfire sites show that the Indians and perhaps even mountain men used the cave for refuge.
 Dating on the walls goes back to 1904.
 Temperatures in the cave average 40 degrees in winter and 55-60 in summer.
 The west and cinderblock wall with a steel door is to prevent vandalism and seal it from bats.
 The ventilation hole 5 inches wide goes through the 26 feet of lava rock to the top of the cave.
 Call 208 374-5397 for a tour.